chrissimpkins/lorem/README.md

 lorem
 =====

-A lorem ipsum dummy text generator that writes to files or to standard out.
+A lorem ipsum dummy text generator that writes and appends to files or writes to standard out.